 Clarifying who does what and when visually is essential to all our activities.
 Liev sorts the colors into piles, selects a pattern, hands me loops, and straightens each row I weave.
 I set up the loom and do the actual weaving.

 This is an excellent activity for a young touretter.
 I wove while he hopped, chirped, and bounded.
 My hyperactive son shared in the process of making something and got the movement his body craves.

 Anticipate and Redirect

-When I told my mom that Tyoma and I made tie-dyed shirts, she gasped.
+When I told my mom that Liev and I made tie-dyed shirts, she gasped.
 When I told her we did it at the kitchen table instead of outdoors, she gasped even louder.
 We used a delightful kit with dye squeeze bottles instead of buckets.
-Not only was the tie-dye easy, it was tidy!
+Not only was the tie-dye easy, but it was also tidy!

 Imaginative and impulsive brains may make art dazzling, but eight ounces of concentrated dye in a squeeze bottle is a terrible temptation.
 As I shook up the pink dye, our kitty strolled by.
 I was seized by an almost irresistible urge to squirt her with dye.
 I resisted and put kitty away, covering visible carpet and furniture with blankets and plastic.

 Anticipating potential catastrophes is easy because I think like my son.
 If you are not pre-wired with autism, imagine the biggest, most indelible mess and plan accordingly.
 Better yet, know what to do at the cusp of disaster: redirect.